Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Postpartum Depression.md

 Symptoms of postpartum depression typically appear within 4 weeks after childbirth.
 In some instances, they can also come on fast, even within the first 72 hours.

-In other cases, some symptoms might not appear until 6 months laterTrusted Source or even up to a year after delivery.
+In other cases, some symptoms might not appear until 6 months later or even up to a year after delivery.
 This can sometimes make it difficult to identify postpartum depression.

 General symptoms of postpartum depression include: